Age and Driving

-Injury Prevention for Older Road Users – Find guides for driving when you have (or have had) arthritis, cataracts, diabetes, glaucoma, macular degeneration, Parkinson's disease, seizures, or stroke.
-(National Highway Traffic Safety Organization)
+Injury Prevention for Older Road Users – Find guides for driving with different health concerns (National Highway Traffic Safety Organization)

 Senior Driving – Interactive driving evaluations and other tools for senior drivers, as well as information on licensing laws in different states of the U.S. (AAA)

 Drivers 65+ (PDF) – A driving self-awareness quiz.
-Helps the senior to pinpoint areas of driving weakness, then to remediate them.
-Answer the quiz and get a customized set of tips for driving safely.
+Helps the senior to pinpoint areas of driving weakness, then to remedy them.
 (AAA Foundation for Traffic Safety)

 Driving Safely While Aging Gracefully – Assess your driving skills and learn how age and physical symptoms affect your driving.
 (National Highway Traffic Safety Administration)

 Your Road Ahead: A Guide to Comprehensive Driving Evaluations – Learn about comprehensive driving evaluations, including what they can tell you about the need for retraining or stopping driving.
 (TheHartford.com)

 Before You Give Up the Keys Create a Roadmap for Transportation Independence – (PDF) Written directly to older drivers, practical tips on utilizing resources to drive safely as long as possible (N4a.org)